 Crescent Head Point

 Famous for a long, slow right hand wave that peels off the point in almost any sized swell, the Crescent Head Point is well suited to long boards.
 This is where you’ll find long right-handers that seem to go on forever along with the pandanus-fringed vistas and fashionable spectators that give Crescent Head it’s sun-soaked seventies vibe.

 For the best chance of getting a wave (and possibly enjoying the longest ride of your life) paddle out at the point early in the morning.
-If you’re a beginner, surf lessons can be booked with local operators On Point Surf School and Surfaris Surf Camp.
+If you’re a beginner, surf lessons can be booked with local operators On Point Surf School, Crescent Head Learn to Surf School and Surfaris Surf Camp.